Asyncio Finally Got Peewee

 main()is declaredasync defand runs in the "async" world.
 It awaitsgreenlet_spawn, passing in our sync callable.- Inside

-greenlet_spawnwe create a new greenlet to run our synchronous callable, with it's parent greenlet set to our async greenlet runner. - The greenlet begins executing our synchronous code - it does NOT know anything about asyncio.
-It hits
+greenlet_spawnwe create a new greenlet to run our synchronous callable, with it's parent greenlet set to our async greenlet runner.
+This is the link between sync and async.
+Inside the greenlet everything is synchronous, but it can yield coroutines to the parent (async), which then runs them on the loop. - Inside the greenlet we begin executing our synchronous code - it does NOT know anything about asyncio.
+Eventually it hits

 await_(a_add(1, 2)).
 When we calla_add(1, 2)Python gives us a coroutine, which gets passed toawait_(). - Inside the